 “Community pharmacists, as the most accessible healthcare providers, are ideally placed to take an active role in the delivery of preventative health initiatives such as this important screening program,” Paul Sinclair, community pharmacist and National Councillor of the Pharmacy Guild of Australia said.

-BowelScreen Australia® recommends bowel cancer screening every 1 to 2 years for average risk patients.
+BowelScreen Australia® recommends bowel cancer screening at least every 2 years for average risk patients.
 These include men and women from age 50 with no symptoms; and with no personal or family history of bowel cancer or polyps.

 “Bowel cancer claims the lives of 84 Australians every week, making it our second biggest cancer killer.
 Yet it is one of the most preventable, treatable and beatable of cancers, particular when caught early.”
 Julien Wiggins, CEO, Bowel Cancer Australia said.

 “The aim of this community program is to find any polyps or to find cancer early when it is easier to treat and cure, ultimately saving lives.”
 Mr Wiggins said.

 If you have current symptoms or a personal or/family history of bowel cancer you should speak to your GP.